Updated: 1st October 2021

-Welcome to www.vinex.market (“Exchange”).
-The Exchange is a web-based electronic trading marketplace that introduces wine Buyers and Sellers within regions and across markets, allowing them to contract for the sale and purchase of wine, grapes and wine-grape derived products through a Bulk and Bottled trading platform.
+Welcome to www.vinex.market (“Marketplace”).
+The Marketplace is a web-based electronic trading platform that introduces wine Buyers and Sellers within regions and across markets, allowing them to contract for the sale and purchase of wine, and wine-grape derived products through a Bulk and Bottled market platform.
 Vin-Exchange Ltd (“VINEX”) also publishes related wine market information and data analysis that may be of interest to market participants.
-Buyers and Sellers must first register and be approved by VINEX to enter and use the services on the Exchange.
+Buyers and Sellers must first register and be approved by VINEX to enter and use the services of the Marketplace.

-Trading privileges to applicants will not be granted until VINEX is satisfied that it has approved each registration.
-The identity of registered members is not revealed on the Exchange, and anonymity is maintained throughout all activities and negotiations on the Exchange.
+Access privileges to applicants will not be granted until VINEX is satisfied that it has approved each registration.
+The identity of registered members is not revealed on the Marketplace (unless expressly agree by you), and a member's anonymity is maintained throughout all activities in the Marketplace.

-VINEX earns revenue from service fees which are calculated and payable on the value of executed trades and is borne by the Seller (with some exceptions).
-VINEX may also charge a membership subscription fee to those members who wish to access additional market content and trading features or purchase additional VINEX user licenses or associated products and services.
+VINEX earns revenue from fees which are calculated and payable on the value of services and/or executed sales borne by the Seller (with some exceptions).
+VINEX may also charge a membership subscription fee to those members who wish to access additional market content and functionality, or associated products and services.

-Registered members accepted onto the Exchange do not have to purchase a membership subscription to add listings, receive counter-offers, or to request or provide samples and complete transactions relating to their own Listings.
-However, for those members who wish to counter-offer, place a bid or request samples on another member’s Listing(s) then a paid membership subscription is required.
+Registered members accepted in the Marketplace do not have to purchase a membership subscription to add sell listings, receive offers, or to request or provide samples and complete transactions relating to their Own-Listings.
+However, for those members who wish to source wines; or counter-offer, place a bid or request samples on another Member’s Listing(s) then a paid membership subscription is required.

-Paid subscription memberships are available which provide members with increased access to market reporting and trading features.
-A trial membership is also available to be purchased for a limited period.
-Five membership subscription levels are available, including Registered (no fee required), Standard, Premium, Corporate and Market Data.
-More information is available here: http://en.vinex.market/selling/membership-categories
+A paid subscription is available which provides members with increased access to market reporting and trading features.
+A trial membership is also available to be purchased for a limited 90 day period.
+The subscription levels available are Basic (no fee required), Professional, Corporate and Market Data.
+More information is available here

-The VINEX role is to facilitate introductions between Sellers and Buyers through the Exchange.
-VINEX is not a party to any contract resulting from an executed trade on the Exchange.
+The VINEX role is to facilitate introductions between Buyers and Sellers in the marketplace.
+VINEX is not a party to any resulting sale and purchase through VINEX.
 VINEX does not itself sell, purchase, own or make wine or wine-grape derived product.
-It only provides a secure web-based trading platform where Buyers and Sellers can connect and negotiate to buy and sell wine, wine products and wine-grape derived products, whether Bulk or Bottled, paying a service fee to VINEX when executing a trade.
+It only provides a secure web-based marketplace platform where Buyers and Sellers can connect and negotiate directly to buy and sell wine and wine-grape derived products, whether Bulk or Bottled, paying a transaction fee to VINEX after finalising an agreement.

-The following terms are used by VINEX throughout the Exchange and have the following general meaning:
+The following terms are used by VINEX throughout the Marketplace and have the following general meaning:

-Available - the Sellers’ side of the market, listing their available wines for sale
+Available - the Sellers’ side of the market, offering their available wines for sale

-Bid - the price and terms of trade submitted to the List Owner during Auction or Procurement Auction trade methods
+Bid - the price and terms of trade submitted to the List Owner during Auction or Reverse Auction trade methods

 Bottled Wine - a wine existing in a packaged format.
 The packaged format may consist of glass or another food grade packaging material, will generally be < 20L in volume, and be either unlabelled or labelled.